 Halle’s early history relates to harvesting of salt.
-The names of the city Halle as well as the river Saale origin from old expressions related to salt.
+The names of the city Halle and the river Saale origin from old expressions related to salt.
 An appropriate souvenir from Halle (Saale) could be a portion of salt, produced with technologies of the 19th century in the Hallors and Saline Museum (Halloren- und Salinenmuseum).

 A typical souvenir of Mariazell is a snow globe featuring a miniature of the basilica.
 More than 100 years ago a producer of surgical instruments in Vienna named Erwin Perzy tried to develop an extra bright lightsource for use as a surgical lamp.
 As a side effect he figured out a new method to produce snow globes and actually the first piece used in these globes was a model of the basilica.